Skip to main content

 Certain values like 0 and empty strings ("") are automatically considered False in conditional statements.

-By using these, you can control the flow of a program by making the result of an arithmetic operation 0.
+These values can be used to control program flow—for example, when the result of an arithmetic operation is 0.

 Examples of values evaluated as False